Join our network. Make change happen.

 Energy Efficiency – the first fuel for the EU Economy: How to drive new finance for energy efficiency investments

-The Energy Efficiency Financial Institutions Group (“EFFIG”) identifies the need to engage multiple stakeholder groups, scale-up the use of several financial instruments within a clear and enforced “carrot and stick” legislative framework.
+The Energy Efficiency Financial Institutions Group (“EFFIG”) identifies the need to engage multiple stakeholder groups, scale-up the use of several financial instruments within a clear and enforced “carrot and stick”

 Policy Group(s):